-Past-month alcohol use increases gradually with class standing, but binge drinking does not increase over time.
+Past-month alcohol use increases gradually with class standing, as does binge drinking.

 Class difference is significant at the .05 level

 When broken down by class year, a steady increase in alcohol consumption can be seen over time.
 This applies to drinking in general, but it is not significant for binge drinking and or heavy alcohol use.